What we do

 More than 224 million children around the world last year suffered from malnutrition.
 It is the underlying contributing factor in nearly half of the deaths of children under five years of age.

-Last year our teams vaccinated over 1.5 million people against measles.
+In 2018, our teams vaccinated almost 1.5 million people against measles in response to outbreaks, and conducted over 412,000 routine vaccinations.
 But the highly contagious viral disease remains one of the leading killers of young children.

 Every year, thousands of people fleeing war, persecution and poverty at home attempt the treacherous journey across the Mediterranean.
 Countless lives are lost on the way.